City

 Do you need a car in Baltimore, MD?

-Having a car in Baltimore, MD, can make commuting easier and more convenient.
-Public transportation is available, but a car offers more flexibility and can save time.
+Having a car in Baltimore, MD can make daily commutes easier.
+Public transportation is available, but a car offers flexibility and convenience.

 What is the job market like in Baltimore, MD?